humansis/backend/README.md

 #### Inside Docker

 - `cleanAndTest` : Delete your database, create a new one, migrate migrations, load fixtures and execute unit tests
+- `clean` : Delete your database, create a new one, migrate migrations and load fixtures